Skip to Content

 25. Take the kids to Alpine Aqua Land

 Alpine Aqua Land is the public pool in Queenstown.
 It’s home to a lap pool, kid’s pool, spa, and sauna.
-It’s a great indoor activity in Queenstown especially when it’s too cold to swim in the lake or when it’s raining.
-Entry to Alpine Aqua land is only $8.50 NZD for adults and $4 for children making it super affordable and fun.
+It’s a great indoor activity, especially when it’s too cold to swim in the lake or when it’s raining.
+While many of the other hot pools in Queenstown are rather expensive and adult-only, Alpine Aqua Land is a fun family-friendly place!

-While the kids play in the kid’s pool you can watch with a close eye from the comfort of the hot tub.
+While the kids play in the kid’s pool, you can watch with a close eye from the comfort of the hot tub.
 It’s really an activity the entire family will love!

 26. Jump around at SITE Trampoline Queenstown